Ares: Birth

 He is one of the Twelve Olympians, and the son of Zeus and Hera.
+By contrast, Ares's Roman counterpart Mars was born from Juno alone, according to Ovid.
+A lesser known version found in Greek scholia to Aeschylus' Suppliants which is diametrically opposing the version by Ovid states that Ares was born to Zeus only, who drank from the "life-giving" waters of the Nile, a river described as prone to producing male children.

 Argonautica

 In the Argonautica, the Golden Fleece hangs in a grove sacred to Ares, until its theft by Jason.
 The Birds of Ares (Ornithes Areioi) drop feather darts in defense of the Amazons' shrine to Ares, as father of their queen, on a coastal island in the Black Sea.

 Founding of Thebes

-Ares plays a central role in the founding myth of Thebes, as the progenitor of the water-dragon slain by Cadmus.
+Ares plays a central role in the founding myth of Thebes, as the progenitor of the Ismenian dragon slain by Cadmus.
 The dragon's teeth were sown into the ground as if a crop and sprang up as the fully armored autochthonic Spartoi.
 Cadmus placed himself in the god's service for eight years to atone for killing the dragon.
 To further propitiate Ares, Cadmus married Harmonia, a daughter of Ares's union with Aphrodite.
 In this way, Cadmus harmonized all strife and founded the city of Thebes.
 In reality, Thebes came to dominate Boeotia's great and fertile plain, which in both history and myth was a battleground for competing polities.
 According to Plutarch, the plain was anciently described as "The dancing-floor of Ares".